-In a sampling of 3,185 U.S. servicemen wounded between November 8, 1965, and February 8, 1966, the Pentagon learned that booby traps inflicted more wounds on U.S. ground troops operating in South Vietnam than on G.I.’s who fought in either the Korean Conflict or World War II.
-Surveyors discovered that in World War II, booby traps wounded 3.1% of the total number wounded in action.
-In Korea, that percentage rose to 3.9%.
-During the early stages of the ground war in South Vietnam, enemy booby traps accounted for 20.6% of all U.S. wounded.
+In a sampling of 3,185 U.S. servicemen wounded between November 8, 1965, and February 8, 1966, the Pentagon learned that booby traps inflicted more wounds on U.S. ground troops operating in South Vietnam than on GIs who fought in either the Korean War or World War II.
+Surveyors discovered that in World War II, booby traps wounded 3.1 percent of the total number wounded in action.
+In Korea, that percentage rose to 3.9 percent.
+During the early stages of the ground war in South Vietnam, enemy booby traps accounted for 20.6 percent of all U.S. wounded.
 What’s more, military analysts found that in South Vietnam, mines and booby traps caused the most serious wounds.
 A doctor serving at the U.S. Navy hospital in Danang confirmed that last point.
-Capt.
-William C. Adams’ medical unit treated the Marines injured in the hamlets, jungles, and hills west and southwest of Danang.
-He informed National Geographic Magazine reporter Peter White, “Our main problem is booby traps and land mines…With luck, the choppers get them here twenty minutes after they’re hit.
+Captain William C. Adams’ medical unit treated the Marines injured in the hamlets, jungles, and hills west and southwest of Danang.
+He stated, “Our main problem is booby traps and land mines…With luck, the choppers get them here twenty minutes after they’re hit.
 [If they get here early enough] We can do a lot for them.”

-In a week-long operation in September 1965, a company of 170 troops from the 1st Battalion 1st Marines lost 40 men to booby traps and mines.
+In a week-long operation in September 1965, a company of 170 troops from the 1st Battalion 1st Marines lost forty men to booby traps and mines.
 First Battalion went on to lose 475 men (both KIA and WIA) in the six-month period from September 1965 to March 1966.
-That number equalled over 40% of the battalion’s original strength.
+That number equaled over forty percent of the battalion’s original strength.
 A significant number of 1/1’s casualties fell victim to booby traps.
-But First Battalion’s losses were not the exception, they were the rule.
+But First Battalion’s losses were not the exception, they were the norm.

-Sometimes, a single booby trap could decimate an entire American unit.
+Sometimes a single booby trap could decimate an entire American unit.
 In late December 1965, Marine First Lieutenant Philip Caputo’s platoon, patrolling the paddies and foothills of Quang Tin Province, suffered nine casualties from a single homemade Claymore mine.
 An unseen guerrilla, hiding in a nearby hamlet, detonated the crude bomb at the moment Caputo’s men came within range of the mine’s blast radius.
-According to Caputo, if the booby trap had been properly placed in the ground, its shrapnel would have sliced into the upper torsos of his men, killing them rather than wounding them.
+Caputo believed that had the booby trap been properly placed in the ground, its shrapnel would have sliced into the upper torsos of his men, killing them rather than wounding them.

-During the first six months of 1967, booby traps killed 539 G.I.’s and wounded an additional 5,532 across South Vietnam; those dead and wounded equalled 17 percent of all U.S. casualties during that time period.
+During the first six months of 1967, booby traps killed 539 GIs and wounded an additional 5,532 across South Vietnam; those dead and wounded equaled seventeen percent of all U.S. casualties during that time period.